MGeurts/genealogy/README.md

 ### Basic idea (2017)

-This application is based on an original implementation by <a href="https://github.com/nafiesl/silsilah" target="_blank">Nafies Luthfi</a>.
+This application is based on an original idea by <a href="https://github.com/nafiesl/silsilah" target="_blank">Nafies Luthfi</a>.
 Thanks for your excellent work.

 ### Design & Development (2024)